tofuengine/tofu/CODING_STYLE.md

 Note that, in this case, we prefer to use the *pre*-increment (although this is more like an habit that a real benefit, as the compiler will optimize the code anyway).

-The are permitted whenever their usage give some benefit to the code, such as when iterating over an array of pointers to gain access to the current item while moving the cursor
+They are permitted whenever their usage give some benefit to the code, such as when iterating over an array of pointers to gain access to the current item while moving the cursor, for example

 ```c
 const struct object_t *cursor = objects;